awsdocs/aws-cdk-guide/v2/stacks.md

 prodmon631A1083
 ```

 The physical names of the AWS CloudFormation stacks are automatically determined by the AWS CDK based on the stack's construct path in the tree\.
-By default, a stack's name is derived from the construct ID of the `Stack` object, but you can specify an explicit name using the `stackName` prop \(in Python, `stack_name`\), as follows\.
+By default, a stack's name is derived from the construct ID of the `Stack` object\.
+However, you can specify an explicit name by using the `stackName` prop \(in Python, `stack_name`\), as follows\.

 ------
 #### [ TypeScript ]